piranna/piranna.github.io/_posts/2022-10-01-How-to-properly-deploy-nodejs-applications.md

-[npm publish](https://docs.npmjs.com/cli/v8/commands/npm-publish) (that uses `npm pack` internally), while it's being in fact designed to prepare and pack ready to use Node.js packages, and people usually ends up doing any other more convoluted and insecure aproaches just because they are not willing to publish their server code in the [npm registry](https://www.npmjs.com/) or [Github Packages Registry](https://github.com/features/packages) thinking it will make them be available to anybody (maybe they don't know it's possible to
+[npm publish](https://docs.npmjs.com/cli/v8/commands/npm-publish) (that uses `npm pack` internally), while it's being in fact designed to prepare and pack ready to use Node.js packages, and people usually ends up doing any other more convoluted and insecure approaches just because they are not willing to publish their server code in the [npm registry](https://www.npmjs.com/) or [Github Packages Registry](https://github.com/features/packages) thinking it will make them be available to anybody (maybe they don't know it's possible to